mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Apache Passenger Module Installation and Setup.md

 	sudo gem install passenger:4.0.59 --no-rdoc --no-ri

+Unnstall `passenger` on Ruby 2.x.x like this:

+	sudo gem uninstall passenger --version 4.0.59

 ### Install the Passenger Apache Module.

 Now run this binary—which was installed with the Passenger Ruby GEM to get the Passenger Apache module installed: